RaoJun06/CNTK/Documentation/current_iteration.md

 # Aug-Sept 2017 Notes

 ## Breaking change
-### This iteration require cuDNN 6.0 in order to support dilated convolution and deterministic pooling.
+### This iteration requires cuDNN 6.0 in order to support dilated convolution and deterministic pooling.
 Please update your cuDNN.

 ## Documentation